Paladins-Inn/pi1001-shardhouse-4/README.md

-# pi0000-XXXX YYYYYYYYY -- Because Roleplaying should be adaptable
+# pi1001-shardhouse-4 Torganisiertes Spiel - Scherbenhaus 4 -- Because Roleplaying should be adaptable

 > What man is a man who does not make the world better.
 >